Class dates: November 8th and 15th, 2016

 at the American Mountaineering Center, Golden, CO

-Tuition is $45 for Denver group members, $50 for other CMC group members.
+Tuition is $40 for Denver Group Trip Leaders, $45 for Denver group members, $50 for other CMC group members.

 Calling all Knotty Boyz & Girlz !!!
 The Colorado Mountain Club, due to popular demand, will offer a two night class on tying knots.
 This is an opportunity for students who wish to continue their climbing education to prepare for advanced classes like BMS, HAMS, and the various Rock Climbing schools offered by the Tech Section.

 Instructors from many schools will be on hand to assist students while they learn knots appropriate to all facets of climbing.
 Once students have mastered a set of basic knots common to all schools, they can concentrate on intermediate and advanced knots in one or more disciplines.
 This is also a great time for climbers to refresh skills that have become a bit rusty over the years.
 All CMC members are welcome.

 • Ropes, a brief history of climbing ropes, including a look at the core of a modern climbing rope

 • Coiling, including various methods taught by the CMC

 • Uses for knots, including why we tie the ones we do in a given situation

 • Webbing, and how to tie knots with webbing

 • Cord, and how to tie knots with smaller diameter cord, and when to use it